 Hidradenitis suppurativa (HS) is a chronic skin condition that causes small lumps under your skin.
 Treatment can involve home care, including warm compresses and dietary changes.

-Hidradenitis suppurativa is a chronic skin condition that causes small lumps under your skin.
-These lumps can be red, swollen, and very painful.
+Hidradenitis suppurativa (HS) causes lumps that can be red, swollen, and painful.
 They’re most likely to develop where your skin rubs together, such as your underarms, groin, or between the buttocks.

 Over time, these lumps may break open, resulting in an unpleasant smell or tunnels under your skin.

 This condition occurs when hair follicles become blocked and then inflamed.
 It may result from a combination of genetic and environmental factors.